Co-posted at Heroic Cinema

 Of course, you can’t sustain a series just with good characters, right?
 So it’s lucky that Itaewon Class also has a script that, like Scherehezade, lures you along from episode to episode.
 And the story sometimes slaps you in the face to get your attention – there were times when I found myself staring slack-jawed at the screen, unable to believe that what had just happened, had really happened.

-So, great script, great acting, great soundtrack.
+There are scenes that’ll make you soar.
+There are scenes that’ll make you sob.
+There are scenes that’ll make you scream at the screen.
 And I watched the whole thing because of one damn song.
 Music – it really is a gateway drug.

 Both OST songs mentioned can be found on my blog here.